 VI.
 Submission Materials

 1. All entries must include the following:

-(a) DVD labeled with film title, director, contact telephone number, and running time; unless submitted online through FilmFreeway's streaming video.
-Vimeo submissions are accepted, but only in addition to DVD or FilmFreeway's streaming video.
+(a) DVD labeled with film title, director, contact telephone number, and running time; unless submitted online through FilmFreeway's streaming video service.

 (b) Completed Festival Entry Form (via any of the accepted submission platforms)